Hot Spring County, Arkansas: Public safety

 The Hot Spring County Sheriff's Office is the primary law enforcement agency in the county.
 The agency is led by the Hot Spring County Sheriff, an official elected by countywide vote every two years.

 The county is under the jurisdiction of the Hot Spring County District Court, a state district court.
 State district courts in Arkansas are courts of original jurisdiction for criminal, civil (up to $25,000), small claims, and traffic matters.
 State district courts are presided over by a full-time District Judge elected to a four-year term by a districtwide election.
 Hot Spring County District Court is located at 410 Locust Street in Malvern.

 Superseding district court jurisdiction is the 7th Judicial Circuit Court, which covers Hot Spring and Grant counties.
 The 7th Circuit contains two circuit judges, elected to six-year terms circuitwide.
 Circuit courts have the right to refer some matters to state district court at their discretion.

 Hot Spring County 911 is the local PSAP operating system for the entire county area.
 Hot Spring County 911 is run by Director Regina Shearin.

 Government

 The county government is a constitutional body granted specific powers by the Constitution of Arkansas and the Arkansas Code.
 The quorum court is the legislative branch of the county government and controls all spending and revenue collection.
 Representatives are called justices of the peace and are elected from county districts every even-numbered year.
 The number of districts in a county vary from nine to fifteen, and district boundaries are drawn by the county election commission.
-The Hot Spring County Quorum Court has nine members.
+The Hot Spring County Quorum Court has eleven members.
 Presiding over quorum court meetings is the county judge, who serves as the chief operating officer of the county.
 The county judge is elected at-large and does not vote in quorum court business, although capable of vetoing quorum court decisions.

+The composition of the Quorum Court following the 2024 elections is 10 Republicans and 1 Democrat.
+Justices of the Peace (members) of the Quorum Court following the elections are: